royaa57/Ece143-Project-BostonMarathon/README.md

 * Country and state demographic
 * Pace in different phases and how can they affect the final performance (How can the runners choose strategy to get best finish time.)

+The data is in three files containing the runner's data (should be places in the current path)

+marathon_results_2015.csv
+marathon_results_2016.csv
+marathon_results_2017.csv

+And one .gpx data (also in the current path)

+boston-marathon-course.gpx

+Files to run:
+* To get the splits chart: Splits.py
+* To get the elevation chart: elevation.py